 RoundPoint Mortgage Servicing review

 RoundPoint Mortgage can be a good option for first-time homebuyers with its low down-payment options.
-But its website isn’t transparent about what types of loans it originates or its rates, so call to speak with a loan officer to determine if this company is right for you.
+But its website isn’t transparent about its rates or what types of loans it originates.
+Call to speak with a loan officer to determine if this company is right for you.

 |Loan products offered||Conventional, Jumbo, FHA, VA, Refinance,|